RealTimeAudioLab/RTAL-CDAD-001-Digital-Audio-Pat/README.md

 One of the most valuable parts of this repository is the collection of original hand-drawn engineering schematics.

-These drawings have intentionally been preserved in their original form.
+Unlike modern CAD-generated schematics, the original circuit diagrams are preserved in their hand-drawn form.
+These drawings document the actual engineering process and therefore remain part of the historical documentation.

 They document the actual engineering process and therefore form an important part of the historical archive.